MegaMosquito/magritte/README.md

 Verify that the mount has been completed, by running the `mount` command without any arguments to list all mounts.
 You could also run the `sudo lsblk` command again to see the mountpoint for the partition.

-Note that after the parition is mounted, its files are directories can be viewd in the file system using normal commands, or using the visual file browser on your Desktop.
+Note that after the partition is mounted, its files are directories can be viewed in the file system using normal commands, or using the visual file browser on your Desktop.
 You can `cd` to the mount point, and `'ls`, etc.

 Now let's make this mount permanent.
-We will need some more information about the parition first.
+We will need some more information about the partition first.

 **4.** Get the partition's details